PFC Donald Standly Hultman,

 The third friend, Mr. Ailie, was drafted into the Army after the war started.
 He served until August 1945.

-Sources: the Star Tribune of Minneapolis, Minnesota; the Fayette (Iowa) County Leader; The Courier of Waterloo, Iowa; the Dassel-Cokato (Minnesota) Enterprise Dispatch; Evangelical Lutheran Church in America records; Census; Marine Corps muster rolls; Iowa birth record; U.S. National Cemetery Interment Control Form.
+Sources: the Star Tribune of Minneapolis, Minnesota; the Fayette (Iowa) County Leader; The Courier of Waterloo, Iowa; the Dassel-Cokato (Minnesota) Enterprise Dispatch; Evangelical Lutheran Church in America records; Census; Marine Corps enlistment records and muster rolls; Iowa birth record; U.S. National Cemetery Interment Control Form.
 Marine photograph.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.